Sanu1aRan/Hotel-Chain-A---Project/README.md

 overview

-Hotel Chain A was losing significant revenue due to booking cancellations and no-shows.
-This project builds a machine learning model to predict booking outcomes and help the hotel take early action.
+Hotel Chain A was losing significant revenue due to booking cancellations and no-shows.This project builds a machine learning model to predict booking outcomes and help the hotel take early action.

 Problem